COP29: Climate vulnerable nations walk out of overtime talks – DW – 11/23/2024

 COP29: Climate vulnerable nations walk out of overtime talksNovember 23, 2024

-Delegations representing several small and impoverished nations severely threatened by climate change on Saturday walked out of consultations as UN climate talks in Azerbaijan went far into overtime without clinching a deal on helping nations most at risk.
+Delegations representing several small and impoverished nations severely threatened by climate change walked out of consultations on Saturday as UN climate talks in Azerbaijan went far into overtime without clinching a deal to help the nations most at risk.

 "We're here as a group of AOSIS (Alliance of Small Island States) and LDCs (Least Developed Countries).
 We've just walked out," said Cedric Schuster, the Samoan chairman of the group.